Estimating equations for causal survival analysis with pooled logistic regression: Pooled Logistic Regression

 \section{Pooled Logistic Regression}

 Here, we review how the standard implementation of pooled logistic regression is applied.
 The first step in a standard implementation of pooled logistic regression involves coarsening time into discrete intervals.
 Let the duration of follow-up, $\mathcal{T}^* = (0, \tau]$, be divided into $K$ equally-spaced time intervals.
 Each interval $k \in \mathcal{K} = \{1, ..., K\}$ is defined as $(s_{k-1}, s_k]$, where $s_{k-1}$ and $s_k$ are the lower and upper limits for interval $k$ with $s_0 = 0$ and $s_K = \tau$.
-While coarsening can result in a loss of information, choosing the intervals at the same resolution as the measurement of time in a given study results in no loss of information.
-These intervals are used to construct a long data set, in which each row corresponds to a single participant for a single time interval up till their final time under observation.
+While coarsening can result in a loss of granularity, choosing the intervals at the same resolution as the measurement of time in a given study results in no losses.
+These intervals are used to construct a long data set, in which each row corresponds to a single participant for a single time interval (i.e., person-period observation) up till their final time under observation.
 Therefore, a person has a row for each interval of time in $\mathcal{T}^*$ they contribute to.
 An event indicator is constructed which indicates whether a unit has the event in the interval $(s_{k-1}, s_k]$, i.e., $Y_{i,k} = I(s_{k-1} < T_i^* \le s_k) \Delta_i$.

 A logistic regression model for the probability of $Y_{i,k}$ is then fit to this long data set, conditional on survival to the start of interval $k$, any covariates ($A,W$ here), and some function of time.
 This pooled logistic regression model can be expressed as